basilm4r0/haraka-s-hdl/README.md

 # HarakaS in SystemVerilog

-This repository houses an implementation of the Haraka S hash function in Verilog.

 ## About This Repository

 This repository houses an **implementation of the HarakaS hash function** in **SystemVerilog**.
 The HarakaS hasg function is Haraka v2 hash function with a sponge-based construction to support the arbitrary length of input strings.